liveahero-wiki/liveahero-wiki.github.io/_charas/shoen.md

 action = "...Alright."
 attack = "Humph!"
 skill = "It's fleeting..."
-special = "Scattered ink gather to end evil.<br>Depart...Ninety-nine Ink Marks." smallDamage = "Nn!" bigDamage = "Uoo!" win = "It will break and disappear again.<br>Born and then gone...an existence like a bubble.<br>...the lifes of the characters, are a fleeting one."
+special = "Scattered ink, gather to end evil.<br>Depart[^shoen_n1] ...Ninety-nine Ink Marks.

+[^shoen_n1]: 送筆, Literally:to send the writing; think of it like taomon's ultimate skill i.e.: writing on the air and send it to the enemy" smallDamage = "Nn!" bigDamage = "Uoo!" win = "It will break and disappear again.<br>Born and then gone...an existence like a bubble.<br>...the lifes of the characters, are a fleeting one."